Dark plasmas in the nonlinear regime: constraints from particle-in-cell simulations: Simulations

 Though our simulation is 2-dimensional, it is still able to conservatively estimate the macrophysical properties of the 3-dimensional Bullet Cluster system.
 First, we note that the Weibel instability has previously been studied in 1 and 2-dimensional systems \cite{1D_Weibel,Bret_Weibel}, and it has been shown that the growth rates and magnetic field saturation levels agree with analytical models.
 After Weibel saturation, we expect our simulation to no longer capture the relevant dynamics, as at this time, the Weibel filaments should enter a late-stage merging process that requires the current filaments to move around in 3-dimensional space.
 Though we cannot capture this effect, it has been previously studied in the literature \cite{Bret_Gremillet_Dieckmann_2010,Medvedev_2005}, and the magnetic field energy is expected to grow approximately linearly with time.
 These filaments will eventually become unstable to the z-pinch instability, which generally works to slow down the flow of particles and isotropize the magnetic field \cite{Ruyer_Fiuza_2018}.
-Though these late-time phenomena likely only further slow the beams, we chose to set our limit at Weibel saturation, long before these merging events are expected to begin, in an effort to be as conservative as possible.
+Though these late-time phenomena likely only further slow the beams, we chose to set our limit prior to Weibel saturation, long before these merging events are expected to begin, in an effort to be as conservative as possible.
+Furthermore, the correspondence of our results with existing literature that simulates both 2D3V and 3D3V systems (see Section IV of main text) provides strong evidence that our results are trustworthy up through Weibel saturation.